Search blog

 V. Distinguishing Between the Structures of Hope and Wish

-The structures of "hope" and "wish" have similar meanings, but there are some subtle differences that help distinguish them.
+The structures of hope in English and wish have similar meanings, but there are some subtle differences that help distinguish them.

 |